How do I request a disclosure statement?

-The HOA is not responsible for the individual mailbox locks or keys.
+The Association is not responsible for the individual mailbox locks or keys.
 Please contact your local locksmith to obtain a new lock and/or key for your mailbox.
 You can also do the work yourself by purchasing a lock at any hardware store.
 If you do not know your mailbox number, contact your local post office.

 I received a violation to remove tree suckers.
 What is a tree sucker?

 “A basal shoot, root sprout, adventitious shoot, water sprout or sucker is a shoot or cane which grows from a bud at the base of a tree or shrub or from its roots.
 This shoot then becomes, or takes the form of, a singular plant.
 A plant that produces suckers is referred to as surculose.
 Root suckers may emerge some distance from the originating plant such as in Rhus spp, some Prunus species and Embothrium species.
 Suckers also may arise from the stumps of trees that have been cut down.
 Suckers arising from an unwanted tree stump can be controlled with herbicides such as glyphosate.
 This kills the entire plant, including suckers and roots”.